Axis (Tip-Tilt) MEMS Mirrors

 single-crystal silicon, resulting in excellent repeatability and

 reliability.
-Flat, smooth mirrors are coated with a thin film with
+Optically flat and smooth mirrors are coated with a thin film with

 desired reflectivity.
 Larger mirrors can be bonded onto actuators